-We anticipate that we will realize additional HTS cable project revenues in the year ending March 31, 2008 from the Project Hydra contract with Consolidated Edison, Inc., which is being funded by the Department of Homeland Security (DHS) and was announced on May 21, 2007.
-DHS is expected to invest up to a total of \$25.0 million in the development of a new high temperature superconductor power grid technology to enable "Secure Super Grids"."
+We anticipate that we will realize additional HTS cable project revenues in the year ending March 31, 2008 from the Project HYDRA contract with Consolidated Edison, Inc., which is being funded by the DHS and was announced on May 21, 2007.
+DHS is expected to invest up to a total of \$25.0 million in the development of a new high temperature superconductor power grid technology to enable Secure Super Grids.
 Secure Super Grids utilize customized HTS wires, HTS power cables and ancillary controls to deliver more power through the grid while also being able to suppress power surges that can disrupt service.
 On May 18, 2007, we signed a letter contract valued at \$1.7 million, of which DHS provided initial funding of \$1.1 million, to commence work on this project.
-We recognized \$0.2 million in revenue related to the Hydra project during the quarter ended June 30, 2007.
-Final contract terms and conditions for this three-year project were expected to be completed within 90 days of the letter contract; however, we may experience delays in the signing of the full contract as terms and conditions for this multi-party contract are being negotiated.
+We recognized \$0.4 million and \$0.6 million in revenue related to the HYDRA project during the three months and six months ended September 30, 2007, respectively.
+On November 1, 2007, we entered into a second 90 day contract with DHS, covering the period from the expiration of the first 90 contract through November 16, 2007.
+We are continuing to negotiate the terms and conditions for this multi-party contract.
 Consolidated Edison and Southwire Company are expected to be subcontractors to us.

-Wire sales to other customers decreased by \$0.2 million to \$0.3 million in the quarter ended June 30, 2007, compared to \$0.5 million in the quarter ended June 30, 2006, as a result of lower 1G HTS wire demand as we transition to manufacturing 344 superconductors.
-We expect wire sales to other customers and contract revenues to remain relatively flat in the year ending March 31, 2008.
+Wire sales to other customers decreased to \$0.3 million and \$0.6 million in the three and six months ended September 30, 2007, respectively, compared to \$0.6 million and \$1.1 million in the same periods of the prior year, respectively, as a result of lower 1G HTS wire demand as we transition to manufacturing 344 superconductors.
+We expect wire sales to other customers and contract revenues to decline in the year ending March 31, 2008.
 We are in the process of installing, testing, and qualifying capital equipment for manufacturing our 344 superconductors, the sales of which are currently constrained by limited manufacturing capacity.
 We expect to sell limited quantities of 344 superconductors wire while we expand our manufacturing line.
 We expect to have an annual gross capacity of 720,000 meters of wire at the end of calendar year 2007.
-We expect to continue to meet near-term customer demand for HTS wire from the approximately 269,000 meters of 1G HTS wire remaining in inventory, of which approximately 170,000 meters remained available for sale as of June 30, 2007.
+We expect to continue to meet near-term customer demand for HTS wire from the approximately 250,000 meters of 1G HTS wire remaining in inventory, of which approximately 170,000 meters remained available for sale as of September 30, 2007.